Some Assembly Required (2014 TV series): Production

 The series was created and executive produced by Dan Signer and Howard Nemetz and produced in Burnaby, British Columbia.
 The series was renewed for a second season in June 2014.
 On August 19, 2015, the series was renewed for a third season.
-On January 7, 2017, YTV canceled their #1 series and aired the 13-episode third season on their network.
+On January 7, 2017, YTV canceled the series and aired the final 13-episode third season on their network.